 b.
 Ms. Mosher kept coming back with new issues and new questions, and she used the term (I was asked to investigate this or that).
 Who was the source of these ongoing new concerns and issues

-c.
-The purpose of Feb 7th letter sent by the ACP complaint department
+c?
+The purpose of the Feb 7th letter sent by the ACP complaint department

 d.
-Involvement of Leslie Ainslie of the communication between the ACP president and myself, and my complaint against Mr. Eberhart
+Involvement of Leslie Ainslie in the communication between the ACP president and myself, and my complaint against Mr. Eberhart

 8- Minutes of all the council meetings that led to the renomination of Mr. Eberhart as ACP registrar.

-9- Steps taken from the ACP complaint department to ensure that they handled the complaint in neutral manner, since the complainter is the ACP registrar.
+9- Steps are taken by the ACP complaint department to ensure that they handled the complaint in a neutral manner since the complaint is the ACP registrar.

-The before-mentioned information is important to be able to present myself in front of the hearing turbinal
+The before-mentioned information is important to be able to present me in front of the hearing turbinal.

-I sent the following email to Ombudsman office, Margret Morely (Hearing director at Alberta college of Pharmacy), James Krempien (Director of Complaint department at the ACP) and David Jardine (legal counsel of ACP)
+I sent the following email to the Ombudsman office, Margret Morely (Hearing director at Alberta College of Pharmacy), James Krempien (Director of Complaint department at the ACP) and David Jardine (legal counsel of ACP)

-I received a folder form Mr. Jardine office.
-It included the report from Ms. Mosher visit to Albany cosmetic and Laser center.
-I was very disappointment to see the report.
-I was almost certain that her report would end the investigation and provide a fair insight into my practice.
-During her visit, I was open and cooperative and I answered all her questions honestly.
-However, she decided that to focus on my personality rather than my practice!
-When I discussed all the issues with her during her visit, Ms. Mosher appeared to understand my position.
-She said her visit is to give me direction on what I can do and what I have to stop doing!
-It seems that any question or concerns I raise about the ACP staff and practice is considered imprudent and not courteous
+Mr. Jardine’s office gave me a folder.
+It included Ms. Mosher’s report from her visit to the Albany Cosmetic and Laser Center.
+When I saw the report, I was extremely disappointed.
+I was almost certain that her report would bring the investigation to a close and provide an accurate picture of my practice.
+I was open and cooperative during her visit, and I answered all of her questions honestly.
+She, on the other hand, decided to focus on my personality rather than my practice!
+Ms. Mosher appeared to understand my position when I discussed all of the issues with her during her visit.
+She stated that her visit is to direct me on what I can do and what I must refrain from doing!
+Any question or concern I express about the ACP staff and practice appears to be regarded as imprudent and impolite.

-I do believe that as almost 10 year-staff and being a current subcontractor with ACP through her company State of Control INC, Jennifer Mosher has conflict of interest and would not be able to write a fair report even if she wanted to.
+I do believe that as an almost 10-year-staff and being a current subcontractor with ACP through her company, State of Control INC, Jennifer Mosher has a conflict of interest and would not be able to write a fair report even if she wanted to.